School Support role in Moodle

 - It is important that staff do not re-use or edit the existing modules for the NEW session as existing modules will be archived "as taught"

 Some will be starting from scratch: others bringing existing content into the new module.
 If you are transferring your own materials please follow the instructions in Workspace Help

-The 13-14 modules will shortly be recategorised as Archive and become "Read-only".
-You will still be able to import content from the 13-14 module but not be able to make changes.
+Academic year modules are recategorised as Archive (in the following October) and become "Read-only".
+You will still be able to import content from the archived modules (if you have access to both) but not be able to make changes.